hablapps/pairstrading/PostPairsTrading.md

 In this instance, we can see that the spread (purple line) is positive and above the signal (blue line), indicating that our Y index (NASDAQ100) is overvalued relative to the SP500.
 Therefore, we should sell NASDAQ100 and buy SP500.
 At the end of the gif, it can be observed that the spread returns to 0 (green line), meaning the indexes are no longer overvalued or undervalued, respectively.
 At this point, we should unwind the positions we acquired earlier.

 > 💡 Signal windows play a pivotal role in implementing Pairs Trading strategies.
 They serve as indicators for determining when to execute buy and sell actions, acting as arbitrary thresholds that guide our algorithm's decision-making process.
 These windows are derived from the variance of our data, representing a static variance assumption due to our consideration of a time-independent cointegrated series.

+As you can imagine, by taking advantage of the flexibility of the Tick architecture and the Kx Dashboard, what we have set up for two indexes could be implemented for all pairs of indexes that exhibit some cointegration without losing performance.

 ## Conclusion